fabricius1/azure-machine-learning-api-deployment/README.md

 # Run this command to create the .env file
 python3 contrib/setup_env_file.py

-# Run this command to create the main.tf terraform file
+# Run this command to create the main.tf Terraform file
 python3 contrib/setup_terraform_file.py

 # Build the Docker image